 - What is the clubs appeal to attract members?

 - What services will be provided to members and will they be considered worthwhile?

 - What is the level of initial and continual support for the club to function?

 - What will be the clubs contribution to the student and wider Wellington community?

 - How will you advertise the first “informal” meeting?

-- Your club must be student led, and the majority of members must be current students at Victoria University.
+- Is your club student led and are the majority of members current students at Victoria University?

 - All clubs must be registered to Victoria University to have access to services, grants and events.

 Establish your club